Classroom Activities (each lasts about 30 minutes to 45 minutes)

 About Owls - Enjoy a short slide and sound presentation about these hunters of the night, followed by an activity in which we will dissect owl pellets to determine what they ate and how they fit into their ecosystem.
 Concepts: Food webs, habitats, predator / prey relationships.* Online activity about bald eagles.

-Habitat Study - Build your world!
+- Build your world!
 Students will build their own habitats and compare them with what their classmates came up with.
-Concepts: food chains, habitats, ecosystems.* Additional Online activity suitable for lower grades.
+Concepts: food chains, habitats, ecosystems.*

 Insects - Learn about the fascinating lives of the world's most common animals.
 We'll touch on metamorphosis, adaptations, value to humans and their important role in the ecology of the area.

-Recycling - Why only live once?
+- Why only live once?
 Students will learn about the importance of using resources sparingly and see examples of recycled products.
 Concepts: pollution, recycling, energy flow.
-Additional Online activity.